mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Al-’Umdah by Ibn Qudamah al-Maqdisi*

 Ibn Qudamah originally authored this book as a primer in his curriculum, consisting of his ikhtiyarat from opinions within the madhhab.
 At this stage, it should be read with *Sharh al-’Umdah* by Ibn Taymiyyah.
 This commentary only covers the sections of ‘ibadah, yet it remains one of the most comprehensive works on adillah in the madhab.
 Ibn Taymiyyah makes it a point to mention all of the recorded positions within the madhab, along with explaining whether a position is from the riwayat, wujuh, or aqwal from the students of Ahmad.
-Complete this with the recorded lessons of Yusuf al-Ghafis on al-’Umdah, where he focuses on fiqh al-khilaf and its asbab.
+Complete this with the recorded lessons of Yusuf al-Ghafis on *al-’Umdah*, where he focuses on fiqh al-khilaf and its asbab.
 For contemporary issues, listen to the recordings of Hatem al-Haj and read his published commentary.

 # Advanced Level

 - *Muntaha al-Iradat* by Ibn al-Najjar al-Futuhi

-In this book, the author combined al-Muqni’ with al-Tanqih al-Mushbi’ to produce a summary of the madhab’s relied-upon opinions.
-It must be accompanied by its commentary Daqa’iq Uli al-Nuha by al-Buhuti, which is one of the most authoritative books in the madhhab.
-One should also consult Hashiyat Ibn Qa’id.
+In this book, the author combined al-Muqni’ with *al-Tanqih al-Mushbi’* to produce a summary of the madhab’s relied-upon opinions.
+It must be accompanied by its commentary *Daqa’iq Uli al-Nuha* by al-Buhuti, which is one of the most authoritative books in the madhhab.
+One should also consult *Hashiyat Ibn Qa’id*.

 - *Al-Iqna’* by Musa b.
 Ahmad al-Hajjawi